wavefrontHQ/docs/pages/doc/integrations_aws_lambda.md

 ## How to Use Wavefront to Monitor AWS Lambda

-To support monitoring serverless environments, Wavefront supports [delta counter](delta_counters.html).
-With delta counters, Wavefront performs server-side aggregation.
-That eliminates metric point collisions during bursty traffic.
-See our blog [Monitoring Apps in the Serverless World](https://www.wavefront.com/monitoring-applications-in-the-serverless-world-part-1-of-2/)
+To support monitoring serverless environments, Wavefront includes a metric type called [delta counter](delta_counters.html).
+With delta counters, Wavefront points are aggregated to the minute bucket.
+That avoids point collisions.

 The Wavefront AWS Lambda Function integration and the SDKs listed above make it easy to collect standard metrics and custom metrics.